Riesi/frog_emojis/README.md

-Most of theses frogs are based on the SVGs of the twitter emoji set (https://twemoji.twitter.com).
+Most of theses frogs are based on the SVGs of the Twitter emoji set (https://twemoji.twitter.com).
 Others are unique designs with other inspirations in mind.

 Have fun using them! 🐸

 ## License

 By contributing you agree to license your contribution under the terms of the GPLv3 (for code) and CC-BY 4.0 (for graphics) licenses.
-The corresponding license can be found in the LICENCE and LICENSE-GRAPHICS file respectively.
-The following links also reference to the licenses:
+The corresponding license can be found in the LICENCE-CODE and LICENSE-GRAPHICS file respectively.
+The following links also reference the licenses:

 GPLv3: <http://www.gnu.org/licenses/gpl-3.0.txt>